elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 Note that this option is even more complicated than the previous one, as it forces to move the rolling implementation outside of the appender, without any significant upsides identified.

-- centralize the logging system in the coordinator (and have the workers send messages to the coordinator when using the logging system)
+3. centralize the logging system in the coordinator

 We could go further, and change the way the logging system works in clustering mode by having the coordinator centralize the logging system.
 The worker’s logger implementation would just send messages to the coordinator.
 If this may be a correct design, the main downside is that the logging implementation would be totally different in cluster and non cluster mode, and seems to be way more work that the other options.

-Overall, if no option is trivial, I feel like option 1) is still the most pragmatic one.
-Option 3) may be a better design, but represents more work.
-It would probably be fine if all our appenders were impacted, but as only the rolling-file one is, I feel like going with 1) would be ok.
+Overall, if no option is trivial, I feel like option `1.` is still the most pragmatic one.
+Option `3.` may be a better design, but represents more work.
+It would probably be fine if all our appenders were impacted, but as only the rolling-file one is, I feel like going with `3.` would be ok.

 ### The status API